QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Conclusions

-We also provide a similar comparison to \cite{cbassm31}, who recently measured AME in M31 again, although with much lower amplitude than the previous studies of \citetalias{battistelli2019} and also \cite{planckM31}.
-This also produced an AME emmissivity estimate off by a factor larger than 20 when compared with previous measurements \citep{planck_GP_w_ancillary_data, cbassSH2022, ameplanewidesurvey}.
-When replicating the conditions from \cite{cbassm31}, we obtain an AME emissivity estimate $\emmAME=6.51_{-3.25}^{3.77}\,\mathrm{\mu}$K/(MJy/sr), lower than the previous value of $\emmAME=9.1\pm2.9\,\mathrm{\mu}$K/(MJy/sr) probably due to the larger importance of the outskirts of M31.
+We also provided a similar comparison to \cite{cbassm31}, who recently measured AME in M31 again, although with much lower amplitude than the previous studies of \citetalias{battistelli2019} and of \cite{planckM31}.
+This difference is driven mainly by the lower flux density derived from SRT data in \citetalias{battistelli2019} as compared with the C-BASS value of \cite{cbassm31}.
+However, the two works also show important differences in their data analysis processes.
+Especially, the different apertures used to perform aperture photometry are of extremely importance.
+We find consistent results with both when replicating each of the methodologies, while being independent from them - i.e. not using their data.
+The AME emissivity estimate from \cite{cbassm31} is off by a factor larger than 20 when compared with previous measurements \citep{planck_GP_w_ancillary_data, cbassSH2022, ameplanewidesurvey}.
+When replicating the conditions from \cite{cbassm31}, we obtain an AME emissivity estimate $\emmAME=8.4\pm5.0\,\mathrm{\mu}$K/(MJy/sr), lower than the previous value of $\emmAME=9.6\pm3.1\,\mathrm{\mu}$K/(MJy/sr) probably due to the larger importance of the outskirts of M31.
 This probably explains why this value is also lower than the estimate for the MW: when observing the MW from its inside, we are not sensitive to these outer regions.
-This emissivity estimate is equal to $3.57_{-1.87}^{+2.17}$\,K/$\taud$ in $T_{\rm AME}^{\rm 30\,GHz}$ units, more in line with previous measurements \citep{davies2006, planck_GP_w_ancillary_data, planckemissivityestimates, hensley2017, cbassSH2022, ameplanewidesurvey} than the one from \cite{cbassm31}.
+This emissivity estimate is equal to $4.0\pm2.7$\,K/$\taud$ in $T_{\rm AME}^{\rm 30\,GHz}$ units, more in line with previous measurements \citep{davies2006, planck_GP_w_ancillary_data, planckemissivityestimates, hensley2017, cbassSH2022, ameplanewidesurvey} than the one from \cite{cbassm31}.

 M31 remains the only detection to date of AME in the integrated spectrum of an external galaxy.
 We have also provided upper limits for the polarization of this AME component.
 Although these limits are large when compared with those from brighter AME sources (mostly within our Galaxy), this is the first time that such upper limits have been computed for an extragalactic object.
 The results of this work encourage the reproduction of this kind of of measurement for galaxies with different sets of properties throughout the lifetime of the Universe.